Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 validators-unencrypted-key-file: "/home/me/me_node/key.yaml"
 ```

-Path to the YAML formatted file to load unencrypted validator keys from.
+Path to the YAML-formatted file to load unencrypted validator keys from.

 A YAML-formatted file that stores unencrypted validator keys can be generated using
 the `teku validator generate --keys-output-path` option.